tabcat/rough-opal/APPLICATION.md

 <!-- Please describe (in words) your team's relevant experience, and why you think you are the right team to build this project.
 You can cite your team's prior experience in similar domains, doing similar dev work, individual team members' backgrounds, etc. -->

-Daniel, has been involved with OrbitDB since finding it in late 2018, shortly after diving into IPFS.
+Daniel was involved with OrbitDB since finding it in late 2018, shortly after diving into IPFS.

 > In March 2020, I started working on a collaborative filesystem on top of IPFS using OrbitDB.
 In July 2020, a partner and I leveraged this to build [`sailplane`](https://cypsela.github.io/sailplane-web/), a p2p Dropbox-like web app that made us finalists in the first HackFS.
 >
 > In February 2021, I was contracted by `equilibrium.co` to maintain OrbitDB.
 >
 > In November, we signed an open source grant from Protocol Labs to fund the first part of development for OrbitDB 1.0.
-During the 6 month grant period, I worked on keeping the current version supporting the latest `js` and `go` IPFS versions, and a protocol spec and implementation for 1.0.
+During those six months, I worked on keeping the current version supporting the latest `js` and `go` IPFS versions, and a protocol spec and implementation for 1.0.
 >
 > That work ended up not being accepted by the owners of OrbitDB, so I'm continuing it with Opal.
 >
 > In July 2022, I began thinking more about persistent replication methods for OrbitDB involving IPFS and IPNS pinning.
 While on a trip during HackFS 2022, I learned about web3.storage and w3name.
-After the trip I hacked them together for a short demo project and won the IPFS/Filecoin first prize.
+After the trip, I hacked them together for a short demo project and won the IPFS/Filecoin first prize.

 ## Team code repositories